calacademy-research/minibar/README.md

 There can be a header line.
 However it and every sample line must have the same number of tab delimited fields.

-Here's a simple example with the minimum of 5 tabbed delimited columns:
+Here's a simple example with the minimum of 5 tabbed delimited columns.
+It is the MinIndexCombinationPeperomonia.txt file in the test data folder.
 ```
 SampleID        FwIndex FwPrimer        RvIndex RvPrimer
 Jun_38  gtatccatccagact GGCTACCACATCYAARGAAGGCAGCAG     gacattccacgcaac TCGGCAGGTGAGTYGTTRCACAYTCCT